aaronkollasch/o2-tools/README.md

 # o2-tools
-Tools for use with Orchestra 2
+Tools for use with Orchestra 2, an HPC cluster managed by the HMS Resesarch Computing group.
+- `jobinfo.sh` Get info on currently running SLURM jobs.
 - `jupyter_o2` Run jupyter over ssh and connect to it in your browser.

+## jobinfo.sh
-- `jobinfo.sh` Get info on currently running SLURM jobs.
+A bash script that provides information on your SLURM jobs.

+Usage: `jobinfo <job id>`
+Tab autocompletion of the job id is supported.

+Source this script in your `~/.bashrc` file.

 ## jupyter_o2
-A python script to launch and connect to a Jupyter session on Orchestra 2, an HPC cluster managed by the HMS Resesarch Computing group.
+A python script to launch and connect to a Jupyter session on O2.

 Usage: `jupyter_o2 <USER> <subcommand>`